 \section{Introduction}

 The present paper gives a probabilistic study of an integrable class of rooted graphs which describe movements of particles on a discrete circle conditioned to not intersect.
-The simplest example of this class is the graph $B_{k,n}$ encoding the transition of $k$ particles moving clockwise with small steps on a discrete circle of $n$ sites without intersecting each other.
+The simplest example of this class is the graph $B_{k,n}$ encoding the transitions of $k$ particles moving clockwise with small steps on a discrete circle of $n$ sites without intersecting each other.
 This graph is rooted at a particular configuration where the $k$ particles are stacked next to each other after some chosen origin.
 We present such a graph for $k=2$ particles on a discrete circle of size $n=4$ in the figure below (where the dashed line gives the origin of the circle).

-As we will see below, the adjacency matrix of the graph $B_{k,n}$ generates an algebra which can be seen as a finite version of the algebra of symmetric functions in $k$ variables, and this algebra has a distinguished basis for which multiplication structure coefficients are nonnegative.
+As we will see, the adjacency matrix of the graph $B_{k,n}$ generates an algebra which can be seen as a finite version of the algebra of symmetric functions in $k$ variables, and this algebra has a distinguished basis for which structure coefficients are nonnegative.
 Graphs whose adjacency matrices generate algebras having such properties have been studied in \cite{GLT} under the name of positively multiplicative graphs.
-In the case of $B_{k,n}$, the corresponding algebra is the small quantum cohomology of Grassmannian, see \cite{B,BCF}.
-This algebra describes the geometry of the variety of rational maps from $\mathbb{P}^1(\mathbb{C})$ to the variety of Grassmannian $G_{k,n}$, the latter describing the space of $k$-dimensional vector subspaces of $\mathbb{C}^n$.
+In the case of $B_{k,n}$, the corresponding algebra is the small quantum cohomology of the Grassmannian, see \cite{B,BCF}.
+This algebra describes the geometry of the moduly space of rational maps from $\mathbb{P}^1(\mathbb{C})$ to the Grassmannian variety $G_{k,n}$, the latter describing the space of $k$-dimensional vector subspaces of $\mathbb{C}^n$.